SQweb-team/Coding-Style/Readme.md

 ##PHP

 Run all code through [PHP CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) with the [PSR-2](http://www.php-fig.org/psr/psr-2/) standard.
+A custom ruleset with extended line lenght is available - that's the one we use for CI.

-WordPress code should at least pass against [WordPress-Core](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards).
+WordPress code must pass [WordPress-Core](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards).

 ##Javascript